The Fire (The Office): Plot

-Pam Beesly (Jenna Fischer) learns that Jim Halpert (John Krasinski) and Katy Moore (Amy Adams) have started dating.
-Michael Scott (Steve Carell) gives Ryan Howard (B. J. Novak) a glowing checkpoint review.
-When Ryan expresses his interest in starting his own business someday, Michael takes it upon himself to teach Ryan the "ten rules of business".
-The fire alarm sounds, and while Dwight Schrute (Rainn Wilson) and Angela Martin (Angela Kinsey) both attempt to take charge of the evacuation, Michael pushes others out of the way in his escape out of the building.
+Jim Halpert's girlfriend Katy Moore starts calling him at the office, annoying Pam Beesly since she has to forward the calls.
+Michael Scott gives Ryan Howard a glowing checkpoint review, and Dwight Schrute bitterly remarks that he has not been evaluated in years.
+When Ryan voices interest in starting his own business someday, Michael takes it upon himself to teach Ryan the "ten rules of business".
+The fire alarm sounds, and while Dwight and Angela Martin both attempt to take charge of the evacuation, Michael pushes others out of the way in his escape from the building.

-The employees play games to pass the time, including "Desert Island Picks" and "Who Would You Do?"
+Outside, Dwight tries to insert himself into Michael's rapport with Ryan by dubbing the three of them "The Three Musketeers", but this only succeeds in stirring Ryan's fear of getting an office nickname.
+The employees play spoken games to pass the time, including "Desert Island Picks" and "Who Would You Do?".
 When Ryan reveals that he is attending business school at night, Michael becomes enamored of his newfound protégé.
-Dwight becomes noticeably jealous of Ryan's favor with Michael, and he is seen sulking in his car to the tune "Everybody Hurts" by R.E.M.
+Dwight's jealousy of Ryan's favor with Michael increases, and he sulks in his car.
 When Michael mentions that he left his cell phone in the office, Dwight rushes back into the building to fetch it.

-Michael asks Ryan to call his cell phone to help Dwight find it.
-The phone rings, which happens to be in Michael's pocket.
-Dwight emerges, coughing, from the building and reveals that the fire was started by Ryan, who left a cheese pita in the toaster-oven set to "oven" instead of "toaster".
-Dwight and Michael mock Ryan and dub him "The Fire Guy" by doing a song parody of the Billy Joel song "We Didn't Start the Fire".
+Michael has Ryan call his cell phone to help Dwight find it, alerting them that it is in Michael's pocket.
+Dwight emerges, coughing, from the building and reveals the fire was started by Ryan, who left a cheese pita in the toaster-oven set to "oven" instead of "toaster".
+Dwight and Michael mock Ryan and dub him "The Fire Guy".

 Production

 "The Fire" was the fourth episode of the series directed by Ken Kwapis.
 Kwapis had previously directed "Pilot", "Diversity Day", and "Sexual Harassment".
 "The Fire" was written by B. J. Novak, who also acts on the show as Ryan Howard.
 Novak had previously penned the episodes "Diversity Day" and "Sexual Harassment".
 "The Fire" featured the second appearance of Katy, portrayed by Amy Adams.
 Adams thoroughly enjoyed her work on the show.
 In an interview with Advocate.com, she said, "[The Office] was the best work experience.
 I loved that show and that cast so much.
-I don’t know if they believe me, but every time I see them I’m like, 'Oh my gosh, I’ll do anything to come back.'"
+I don't know if they believe me, but every time I see them I'm like, 'Oh my gosh, I'll do anything to come back.'"